karanidenis/Capstone/README.md

 #### 3. Personalization - focus on users with learning disabilities

 >[!IMPORTANT]
->The projectis still under development.
+>The project is still under development.
 Both the Model and extension are not fully developed.

 ## How to use the Model
+>[!NOTE]
+>This project uses Llama3 LLM for summarization and quiz generation.

 ## Running Ollama and Langflow with Python Virtualenv

 This guide will help you get Ollama and LangFlow up and running using a Python virtual environment.